alecbideri/Gemini-clone/README.md

 # Gemini Replica

-This is a front-end application
+This is more a front end-application that mimicks the real gemini but with only one